bahanonu/ciatah/README.md

 ## Extracting cells with `modelExtractSignalsFromMovie`

-Users can run PCA-ICA by following the below set of option screens.
+Users can run PCA-ICA, CNMF, and CNMF-E by following the below set of option screens.

 We normally estimate the number of PCs and ICs on the high end, manually sort to get an estimate of the number of cells, then run PCA-ICA again with IC 1.5-3x the number of cells and PCs 1-1.5x number of ICs.

+To run CNMF and CNMF-E, place the respective repositories in `signal_extraction\cnmf_current` and `signal_extraction\cnmfe`, respectively.

 ![image](https://user-images.githubusercontent.com/5241605/49830421-fa608380-fd45-11e8-8d9a-47a3d2921111.png)